evanwill/write-md/content/3-pandoc.md

 ---
-title: Pandoc
+title: Working with Pandoc
-nav: true
+nav: Pandoc
 ---

-# Working with Pandoc

 Pandoc can take an myriad of input formats and produce a equally large variety of outputs.
 Under the hood "readers" parse an input format into an internal abstract model from which a "writer" then generates the new output format.